Inkflow59/PyWordExplorer/README.md

 - **🖱️ Intuitive Selection**: Find words by clicking and dragging on the grid
 - **✅ Visual Validation**: Found words are highlighted in green
 - **⚙️ Customizable Settings**: Change language at any time
+- **🌐 Online Multiplayer**: Play with friends in Duel or Coop mode (requires websockets)

 ## 📋 Requirements

 - Python 3.7 or higher
-- No external dependencies (uses only standard library)
+- No external dependencies for single-player (uses only standard library)
+- For multiplayer mode: `websockets` library (install with `pip install websockets`)

 ## 🚀 Installation